Legal

 Compliance with law

 We may share your personal data where we are under a legal obligation to disclose such data.
 This could be based on an applicable law, a governmental request or a court order.
-We may also share your personal data with authorized bodies if we suspect illegal activities, violation of our Terms of Use and policies or fraud in order to protect our Website and the Service.
+Please see Section 5 Sharing Personal Data with Law Enforcement Authorities below for further information.
+We may also share your personal data with authorised bodies if we suspect illegal activities, violation of our Terms of Use and policies or fraud in order to protect our Website and the Service.

 Third party service providers